-Appendix D - Advocate Statement Guidance/Template
+Appendix C - Advocate Statement Guidance/Template

-Queen Mary Academy HEA Teaching Recognition Programme Advocate Statement for Principal Fellowship (D4) Application
+Queen Mary Academy Advance HE Teaching Recognition Programme

+Advocate Statement for Principal Fellowship (D4) Application

-Thank you for agreeing to provide an Advocate statement for a colleague who is applying for recognition of the quality of their teaching and/or support of learning against the criteria of the Professional Standards Framework (PSF) at Principal Fellowship category.
+Thank you for agreeing to provide an Advocate statement for your colleague who is applying for recognition of the quality of their teaching and/or support of learning against the Principal Fellowship criteria of the Professional Standards Framework 2023 (PSF 2023).
 This guidance and the associated template have been designed to help you structure your Advocate statement to provide the information required by the Teaching Recognition Programme (TRP).
 A template is provided for you at the end of this document to complete your Advocate statement.
+Please note that you will need to have access to a good draft of the application before writing your statement.

-What is the function of the advocate?
+What is your role as an advocate?